var-pi/under-pressure-backend/README.md

 ### POST `/personal/subjects`

-Returns all of the subjects that a user with userId has chosen.
+Returns all of the subjects that this particular user is following.

 ```
 data = {